DennisHeimbigner/netcdf-c/docs/filters.md

 The netcdf-c library examines its list of known filters to find one matching the Codec "id" string.
 The JSON is passed to a Codec function to obtain the corresponding HDF5-style *unsigned int* parameter vector.
 These parameters are stored for later use.

-When it comes time to read the data, the stored HDF5-style filter is invoked with the parameters already produced and stored.

 ## Supporting Filter Chains